cs1msa/WPIplus/Collection Verticals (subsets)/Core Verticals #EP, #WO, #US, #CH, #KR, #JP/Readme.md

             'patent_number'

 ## [VerticalName]_Pat.csv
-This file contains a list of all patent numbers in the specific vertical (field: 'patent_number').
+This file contains a list of all patent numbers in the specific vertical.

+Fields include:

+            'patent_number'

 ## [VerticalName]_ClassInfoIPC.csv
-This file contains the IPC classification codes for all patent documents in the specific vertical, sorted by patent number (fields: 'ucid', 'main_classification', 'further_classification').
+This file contains the IPC classification codes for all patent documents in the specific vertical, sorted by patent number.

+Fields include:
+            'ucid'

+            'main_classification'

+            'further_classification'

 ## [VerticalName]_ClassInfoIPCR.csv
 This file contains the IPCR classification codes for all patent documents in the specific vertical, sorted by patent number (fields: 'ucid', 'classification_ipcr').